Using Notes in Wispr Flow for iOS

 2. Swipe to the Shortcut option.

-3. Select a Wispr Flow shortcut (for example, Start Dictation or Open Flow).
+3. Select a Wispr Flow shortcut (for example, Dictate a Flow note or Open Flow Notes).

 4. Press and hold the Action Button to confirm it triggers Flow.